 Chicago Public Schools announced in October that it would begin a “phased approach” to reopening schools some time in the new academic quarter, which began Monday, November 9th.
 The district plans to first bring back prekindergarten and special education students, while requiring social distancing, face masks and temperature checks among other things.
 Union leaders have been meeting with administrators to discuss how best to deliver remote learning and how to safely reopen schools, but have not reached an agreement on most issues.
 The union this week sent a letter to CPS requesting an independent mediator be brought in to help with negotiations.

 Leave From Work

-The Families First Coronavirus Response Act (“FFCRA”) is a new law providing for several kinds of paid and unpaid leave due to COVID-19, if you work for an employer that has fewer than 500 employees or is a governmental employer.
+The Families First Coronavirus Response Act (“FFCRA”) was a 2020 federal law that created new types of leave for employees due to COVID-19, but the law changed as of December 21, 2020.
+Under the FFCRA now, employer may still offer several kinds of paid and unpaid leave due to COVID-19, if you work for an employer that has fewer than 500 employees or is a governmental employer.
 Contact CARPLS Legal Aid Hotline to determine what types of leave might be available to you.

-The FFCRA includes the Emergency Paid Sick Leave Act.
-Employers with fewer than 500 employees and government employers must provide up to 10 days of paid sick leave for the employee to quarantine or seek CoVid-19 treatment.
+The FFCRA also included the Emergency Paid Sick Leave Act.
+Employers with fewer than 500 employees and government employers can offer up to 10 days of paid sick leave for the employee to quarantine or seek CoVid-19 treatment.
 The pay is the employee’s regular rate of pay, but is limited to 2/3 of regular pay if the leave is to care for a family member.
 Contact CARPLS Legal Aid Hotline to see how this leave might apply to your situation.